-§ 358.8 (c) (2) A transmission provider must designate a chief compliance officer who will be responsible for standards of conduct compliance.
-The transmission provider must post the name of the chief compliance officer and provide his or her contact information on its Internet Web site.

-MEAG Power's Chief Compliance Officer is Doug Lego, Vice President & Chief Administrative Officer.
-He is responsible for the administration of the Standards and for ensuring that appropriate personnel are trained in the Standards.
+- 3) A transmission provider must provide annual training on the standards of conduct to all the employees listed in paragraph (b)(2) of this section.
+The transmission provider must provide training on the standards of conduct to new employees in the categories listed in paragraph (b)(2) of this section, within the first 30 days of their employment.
+The transmission provider must require each employee who has taken the training to certify electronically or in writing that s/he has completed the training. - 4) A transmission provider must designate a chief compliance officer who will be responsible for standards of conduct compliance.
+The transmission provider must post the name of the chief compliance officer and provide his or her contact information on its Internet website. - 5) be responsible for standards of conduct compliance.
+The transmission provider must post the name of the chief compliance officer and provide his or her contact information on its Internet responsible for the administration of the Standards and for ensuring that appropriate personnel are trained in the Standards.
 To carry out activities related to these responsibilities, the Chief Compliance Officer has designated a representative who will undertake day-to-day compliance-related tasks.
 Among other duties, the Chief Compliance Officer (through his designee) will organize training to ensure that employees understand issues related to the Standards and know how to avoid violations of the Standards.
-In addition, the Chief Compliance Officer (through his designee) will monitor employment changes of affected personnel to ensure that transfers from a transmission function to a marketing function or to TEA, or vice versa, are posted on the MEAG Power Internet web site.
+In addition, the Chief Compliance Officer (through his designee) will monitor employment changes of affected personnel to ensure that transfers from a transmission function to a marketing function or to ACES, or vice versa, are posted on the MEAG Power Internet web site.
 The designee is also available to address questions or issues that employees may have concerning appropriate conduct under the Standards.
 Employees are encouraged to contact their supervisors or the designated representative of the Chief Compliance Officer if they have questions about the Standards or if they suspect any violation (even if inadvertent) has occurred.
 Suspected violations must be reported immediately so that appropriate disclosures can be made in a timely manner.